Benny Borg

 Benny Borg (born 13 November 1945) is a Swedish-born Norwegian singer and composer.

 He was born in Gothenburg, but moved to Norway in 1968, and was married to Norwegian singer and actress Kirsti Sparboe from 1972 to 1978.
+They had no children, but was stepfather to Kirsti’s daughter from a previous marriage, Christine.
 As a singer and musician, he is known for his collaboration with the Dizzie Tunes, and with Grethe Kausland.
 He won a Spellemannprisen award in 1973, and represented Norway in the Eurovision Song Contest 1972.
 In 2004 he won the Herman Wildenvey Poetry Award.